ashnair1/geoconverter/README.md

 - Python >= 3.6

 ## Overview
 `geoconverter` is an application built for simple conversion between geospatial raster formats.
-It leverages [gdal](https://gdal.org/) and a [fork](https://github.com/ahuarte47/cesium-terrain-builder) of [cesium-terrain-builder](https://github.com/geo-data/cesium-terrain-builder) for cesium terrain formats.
+It leverages [gdal](https://gdal.org/) for handling the geospatial rasters and a [fork](https://github.com/ahuarte47/cesium-terrain-builder) of [cesium-terrain-builder](https://github.com/geo-data/cesium-terrain-builder) for cesium terrain formats.

 ## Documentation